 Current / coming soon:

-Bakersfield Mist (Sonia Friedman Productions / Duchess Theatre, 2014)
+Bakersfield Mist (Sonia Friedman Productions, currently running at the Duchess Theatre)

 Mermaid (Shared Experience; in development, premiering 2015)

 Jekyll & Hyde (Chung Ying Theatre Company, Hong Kong, 2015)

 Jon’s work featured in the V&A Museum’s recent Transformation & Revelation exhibition of the work of leading stage designers.